alamgirh/Sentiment_analysis/Sentiment analysis Naive Bayes.md

-# Assignment 2: Naive Bayes
+# Sentiment analysis Naive Bayes
 Welcome to week two of this specialization.
 You will learn about Naive Bayes.
 Concretely, you will be using Naive Bayes for sentiment analysis on tweets.
 Given a tweet, you will decide if it has a positive sentiment or a negative one.
 Specifically you will:

 * Train a naive bayes model on a sentiment analysis task